Kaihanga Kapata Taonga

 - furniture sales work

-Cabinet makers need to have good hand-eye co-ordination and steady hands.
+Cabinet makers need to have steady hands and good hand-eye co-ordination.
 People with asthma or other breathing problems need to be able to control these conditions in the workshop.

 Find out more about training